ahsan-aziz/Buffer-Overflow/README.md

 [*] Exact match at offset 524

 ```
 Nice.
-So our return address is at offset of 524 from the start of buffer.
+Our return address is at offset of 524 from the start of buffer.
 Let's confirm this using below code:

 ```
 #!/usr/bin/python